All Episodes

 But a man who'd not yet been challenged with it's happening.

-And the next day I saw something that is a man, but it's a man with the adrenalized, he's the face of something that you see in all the Ukrainians we saw and talked to, whether they were in uniform, out of uniform, school teachers, even children.
+He's the face of something that you see in all the Ukrainians we saw and talked to, whether they were in uniform, out of uniform, school teachers, even children.

-This extraordinary courage that's come up, and he he it was in his eyes, and it is clear to me that the Ukrainians will win this.
+And it is clear to me that the Ukrainians will win this.

-The question is at what cost?
+The question is at what cost.

-And so one of the things we're not seeing, we're not seeing by any of scale UN organizations operating, they can.
+And so one of the things we're not seeing, we're not seeing by any scale UN organizations operating, they can.

-We're also talking a lot of they talk about security for aid and supplies being resourced to civilians and a military, and for civilians in many cases, up armored, you know, you know, armored vests are important.
+We're also talking a lot of, they talk about security for aid and supplies being resourced to civilians and to military.

-So one of the things I want to say just about what it is being there, is that of course there are risks in a conflict zone, but it is not what we picture so often about a bunch of here we come to save the day foreigners.
+So one of the things I want to say just about what it is being there is that, of course, there are risks in a conflict zone.

 So we might as well give them the help.